 The self-described “introvert from Seattle” found himself in a room full of gag writers vying for Hope’s approval.
 He jotted a joke on an old envelope and shyly gave it to the star, who read the joke to himself, then crumpled the paper.
 When all the other writers finished pitching their gags, Hope recited Lachman’s joke, earning big laughs.

 Over the next decades, he traveled the globe with Hope, who was “fabulous to work for if you were a writer,” Lachman told Daily Variety in 1996.
 “He was comfortable in his own shoes, and not jealous like a lot of comics.”

 Lachman recalled in that interview one occasion when the comedy icon was “at a loss” to explain how people were treating him.
 “We were in Red Square for the first show from Moscow ever done.
 We were passing Lenin’s Tomb and passing thousands of people and nobody looked at him.
 He said, ‘Mort, this is weird.
 Nobody knows me.’
 I said, ‘Congratulations, now you know what it’s like to be me.’
 He laughed and hugged me.”

-Lachman is survived by his wife, Natalie Gittelson Lachman of Los Angeles; three children from his first marriage, JoAnn Culbert-Koehn, Diane Lachman and Robert Lachman; three stepchildren, Celia Gittelson, Eve Gittelson and Tony Gittelson; a sister, Doris McKeever Keenan; eight grandchildren; and two great-grandchildren.
+Lachman is survived by his wife, Natalie Gittelson Lachman of Los Angeles; three children from his first marriage, JoAnn Culbert-Koehn, Diane Lachman and Robert Lachman and wife Lorelei Lachman; three stepchildren, Celia Gittelson, Eve Gittelson and Tony Gittelson; a sister, Doris McKeever Keenan; eight grandchildren; and three great-grandchildren.